 Without such purpose, the nobility of our self-sacrifice is lost.
-When the betterment of his wife is the goal, a husband can more easily decide when to give in, when to stand firm, and when to give her the last parachute.
+When the best interests of our wife is the goal, we can more easily decide when to give in, when to stand firm, and when to give her the last parachute.

 - doing some extra housework

 - coming home early and taking care of the kids so your wife can enjoy rest or relationships with friends